jashvira/policy-gradient-experiments/README.md

 # MATH Dataset Post-training

-Post-training experiments on the MATH dataset (Hendrycks et al.) for mathematical reasoning using policy gradient methods.
+Post-training experiments on the MATH dataset (Hendrycks et al.).

+This is a from scratch implementation of a basic post-training pipeline.
+Everything from REINFORCE to GPU handling is written in-house.
+All work was done on two rented H100s.

 ## SFT Results